b4stet/slim_base/README.md

 * [SRP6a](http://srp.stanford.edu/) a Zero-knowledge Authentication scheme (Tom Wu, Stanford)
 * [DRAS/IRAS](http://sancy.univ-bpclermont.fr/~lafourcade/SLIDES/Secrypt-BBL16.pdf) Two Secure Anonymous Proxy-based Data Storages (Pascal Lafourcade, Olivier Blazy and Xavier Bultel)

-# Schedule:
-- [x] register and login with standard authentication scheme (password salted then hashed) and native PHP functions
-- [x] add custom error handlers (500 and 404)
-- [x] refacto - create proper config loading, service providers registration, routing and controllers
-- [] register and login: replace PHP functions by libsodium ones
-- [] register and login: replace standard authentication by SRP
-- [] implement a middleware for authentication
-- [] add unit tests
-- [] divide into web app and api
-- [] add and serve resources only if user is logged in
-- [] serve resources in an encrypted way using SRP key-exchange
-- [] add anonymity when serving resources, using DRAS scheme (cc Pascal :metal:)